You may be wondering: What is the best coffee maker to buy?

 The result is a very concentrated, highly caffeinated coffee.
 Its taste is amazingly soft and aromatic, without bitterness.
-The drink is perfect for a sensitive stomach, as it contains 67% less acid.
+The cold brew coffee is perfect for a sensitive stomach, as it contains 67% less acid.

 Only cold water is used to prepare coffee with this brewing method.
 The result is a balanced coffee.
 The drink does not contain any unwanted flavors, which are inevitable when brewing coffee with hot water.

 Only a safe container without BPA is used.